evildarkarchon/sqlite3_archive/README.md

 # sqlite3_archive

 Python version of my sqlite3_archive project.
 This script requires at least version 3.7 of python because it takes advantage of features added in that version.
 I only test this script on Windows since that's the operating system of the machine I write this script on.
+I try to keep Windows specific stuff out of the script and I use pathlib to deal with all of the path manipulation, so it should work just fine on both Unix/Linux and Windows platforms.

 ---